Determinantal Sieving: Matroid Covering, Packing and Intersection Problems

 For \textsc{Rank $k$ Set Packing}, we tweak the polynomial slightly:

 Note that the function $f \colon [t] \to \cE$ plays the role of choosing $t$ sets from $\cE$.
 For every $f \colon [t] \to \cE$, there is a distinct monomial and thus no further algebraic cancellation occurs.
 Let $A \in \F^{k \times V}$ be the linear representation of $M$.
 We may assume that $A$ has exactly $k$ rows by truncating $M$.
 Let $P'(X)$ be the result of substituting every variable $y_{i,E}$ with a uniformly chosen random element from $\F$.
+By the Schwartz-Zippel lemma, if there exists a collection $S \subseteq \mathcal{E}$ of $t$ sets such that $U = \bigcup S$, then with high probability the polynomial $P'(X)$ contains a monomial of the form $\prod_{v \in U} x_{v,\iota(v)}$, where $\iota\colon U\to S$ is any function satisfying $\iota(v) \in S$ for each $v\in U$.
 Mapping every variable $x_{v,E}$ to the column vector $A[\cdot, v]$, we use the sieving algorithm.
-If $\F$ has characteristic 2, then Theorem~\ref{theorem:matroid-sieving} gives an $O^*(2^k)$-time algorithm.
+If $\F$ has characteristic 2, then Theorem~\ref{theorem:sieve-basis} gives an $O^*(2^k)$-time algorithm.
 Otherwise, we use Theorem~\ref{lemma:simple-matroid-sieving}.
 Note that $P'(X)$ can be realized by a strongly monotone circuit.
 Thus, we have:

 \begin{theorem}[Restatement of Theorem~\ref{ithm:setcover}] \textsc{Rank~$k$ Set Cover} for matroids represented over a field $\F$ can be solved in $O^*(2^k)$ time and polynomial space if $\F$ has characteristic 2 and in $O^*(2^{\omega k / 2})$ time and $O^*(2^k)$ space in general. \end{theorem}